neuropsychology/NeuroKit.py/docs/tutorials/Bio.rst

 Biosignals
 ===============================

 Welcome to the course for biosignals processing using NeuroKit and python.
+You'll find the necessary files to run this example in the `examples<https://github.com/neuropsychology/NeuroKit.py/tree/master/examples/Bio>_` section.

 Preprocessing